 3 Total Credits

 Candidacy Examination- Earn at least 3 credits from the following types of courses: ENC 7919 Doctoral Research 3 credit hours Students are admitted to doctoral candidacy status upon completion of a written examination with three parts—one part based on a reading list reviewed biennially by the Texts and Technology faculty and the other two parts based on reading lists prepared by each student and approved by the examination committee.
 The candidacy examination for each student is written and evaluated by a committee of three UCF Texts and Technology graduate faculty members chosen by the student.
 Students must be registered for ENC 7919 during the semester in which they take their candidacy examination and they must find a Texts and Technology core faculty member to serve as the chair of their examination during the semester before enrolling in ENC 7919.
 Students cannot register for dissertation credit (ENC 7980) until the semester after they have successfully passed the candidacy examination.
 Students who fail the candidacy examination a second time cannot continue in the program.
 The following are required in order to be admitted to candidacy and enroll in dissertation hours: Successful completion of all coursework, except for dissertation hours.
 Successful completion of the candidacy examination.
-Completion of College of Graduate Studies CITI and Academic Integrity Training An approved dissertation advisory committee is on file, consisting of approved graduate faculty and graduate faculty scholars.
+Completion of College of Graduate Studies CITI, Academic Integrity, and Human Subjects Research Protection Program Training.
+An approved dissertation advisory committee is on file, consisting of approved graduate faculty and graduate faculty scholars.
 A current, approved program of study is on file.

 Dissertation and Oral Defense